Chocolate Coconut Energy Bites

 - 1/4 cups chocolate dark

-- In a food processor, add puffed rice and coconut.
-Pulse until they are coarsely ground.
+- In a food processor, add puffed rice and coconut and pulse until they are coarsely ground.

 - Using a 1 Tbsp measure, scoop mixture and form into balls.
 Store in the fridge for 4 hours until firm.